 We know that we are already a fair employer and that our pay structure, policies, recruitment procedures and training programme are set without bias to gender or any other personal characteristic.
 We also know many of these policies and procedures assist both our male and female staff in a work-life balance and career progression opportunities.

 We would like to close our gap further, whilst recognising that there are likely staff of both genders that do not wish to progress further in their careers at this time.

 We are focusing on communicating our existing policies which simply remove some of the barriers that women may be more likely to face than men.
 We want to nurture our culture of supporting women in the workplace and continue to ensure that:

 - Unpaid care can be distributed evenly between men and women

 - Occupational downgrading or career stalling after motherhood is eliminated

 - Women have the opportunity and confidence to go for development and career progression, on a par with male colleagues

-- Recruitment is free from bias – in appointment, starting salary and promotion
+- Managers are trained against any possible bias – in appointment, starting salary and promotion

 Our policies are not designed to encourage women into part time jobs, but instead about enabling both men and women to redistribute the responsibility for looking after family members, so as to reduce the motherhood and eldercare pay penalties.